EkanshBari03/INoteBook/README.md

 ## Demo Screenshots 📷

 ## 1. Sign-Up Page 👨‍💻
-User's can register their deatils by using sign-up page...
+Users can register their details by using the sign-up page...
 ![signUp](https://github.com/EkanshBari03/iNoteBook/assets/65801605/c7d1d2c4-04d7-408e-98aa-7900e606ce52)

 ## 2. Sign-In Page
-Only a registerd User can login their credentials in sign-in page...
+Only a registered User can log in to their credentials on the sign-in page...
 ![Login](https://github.com/EkanshBari03/iNoteBook/assets/65801605/1e743824-a3ba-4f09-bce6-474200eaa1aa)

 ## 3. Home/Editor Page